 Getting a ticket is always bad news.
 But when you get a ticket that’s not even real, you could be in serious trouble — and not with the law.
-New ticket scams are targeting drivers throughout the United States, capturing personal information, stealing money and identities, and installing viruses and malware.
+New ticket scams target drivers throughout the United States, capturing personal information, stealing money and identities, and installing viruses and malware.

 Ticket scams prey on fear.
 Most drivers are scared to leave tickets unpaid, especially when the scam insists you may be sent to collections, lose your car, or even be arrested.
 But often, the scammers reach out in ways legitimate law enforcement and parking agencies wouldn’t, usually via email or even over the phone.

-While you should always pay legitimate tickets, these ticket scams simply aren’t real.
+While you should always pay for legitimate tickets, these ticket scams simply aren’t real.
 Don’t be a victim: watch out for these scams and learn how you can avoid them.